Do you want to learn about the Aggregates, Its Qualities & its types?

-- It should possess sufficient hardness to resist scratching and abrasion in the hardened state.
+2. It should possess sufficient hardness to resist scratching and abrasion in the hardened state.

-- It should possess sufficient toughness to bear impact and vibratory loads.
+3. It should possess sufficient toughness to bear impact and vibratory loads.

-- It should be free from impurities, inorganic or organic in nature, which will affect adversely on its quality.
+5. It should be free from impurities, inorganic or organic in nature, which will affect adversely on its quality.

-- It should be capable of producing an easily workable plastic mixture on combining with cement and water.
+6. It should be capable of producing an easily workable plastic mixture on combining with cement and water.

-(A) Aggregate Types on the basis of Grain Size.
+(1.)
+Aggregate Types on the basis of Grain Size.

 This is the most common classification, where in two types of aggregates are distinguished: (Fine and Coarse).

-In other words, these pass through from sieve with mesh size of 4.75 mm and are retained on a sieve of 0.15 mesh size.
+In other words, these pass-through from sieve with the mesh size of 4.75 mm and are retained on a sieve of 0.15 mesh size.

 Sand is the most universally available natural Fine Aggregate.

 Gravels from river bed are the best coarse aggregates in the making of Common Concrete.

-In those situations if they are not easily available, Suitable rock types are crushed to the desired particle sizes for making coarse aggregates.
+In those situations, if they are not easily available, Suitable rock types are crushed to the desired particle sizes for making coarse aggregates.

-(B) Types on the Basis of origin.
+(2.)
+Types on the Basis of origin.

 There are three types on the Basis of Origin.

-(i) Natural: These include all those types of fine and coarse aggregates, that are available in almost ready to use form, from natural resources.
+These include all those types of fine and coarse aggregates, that are available in almost ready to use form, from natural resources.

-Examples are sands from river beds, pits and beaches, And gravels from river banks.
+Examples are sands from river beds, pits and beaches, and gravels from river banks.

-Examples: Cinder obtained from burning of coal in locomotives and kilns.
-And Slag are obtained from blast furnaces as Scum are the best example from this category.
+And Slag is obtained from blast furnaces as Scum is the best example from this category.

 These form a special class in Aggregate.
 They are specifically manufactured for use in making Quality Concretes.

 Examples: They include burnt clay, Shales, vermiculite’s and perlite.
-They are essential Ingredients of lightweight Concrete.
+They are essential Ingredients of Lightweight Concrete.

-(C) Types on the Basis of Density.
+(3.)
+Types on the Basis of Density.

 Three types of aggregates are distinguished on the basis of their weight per unit volume.

-(i) Standard or Normal: These types of aggregates gives strength and weighting to the Concrete of around 2300 to 2500 kg/m3.
+These types of aggregates give strength and weighting to the Concrete of around 2300 to 2500 kg/m3.

-Gravels, Sand and Crushed stone are all classed as Standard or Normal Aggregates.
+Gravels, Sand and Crushed stone, are all classed as Standard or Normal Aggregates.

 Concretes with such aggregate usually weight above 4000 kg/m3.

 They consist of natural and artificial materials of very low density so that the resulting concrete is also quite Light in weight, generally with in a range of 350 to 750 kg/m3.